Caleydo/caleydo.github.io/_documentation/tutorial/web_bundle_2/tutorial_getting_started.md

 #### Starting up Vagrant
-Locate to the caleydo web container and fire up the terminal follow steps:
+Locate to the Caleydo web container and fire up the terminal follow steps:

 `Vagrant ssh`